 (b) The Commission shall establish, and may from time to time amend, rules and regulations (as to hearings and other matters) to govern applications for, and the issuance of, any certificate required by subdivision (a).
-An application for such a certificate shall be submitted to the Commission in such form and manner and with such documentation as the Commission snall prescribe.
-The Commission may-
+An application for such a certificate shall be submitted to the Commission in such form and manner and with such documentation as the Commission is the Commission mayscribe.
+The Commission in the form $requested = \frac{1}{2}$ the applicant:

-- (i) issue such a certificate in the form requested by the applicant; - (ii) issue such a certificate with modifications in such form and subject to such terms and conditions as are necessary in the public interest; or - (iii) refuse to issue such a certificate. - (c) Upon petition or upon its own initiative, the Commission may authorize any carrier by railroad subject to this chapter to extend any of its lines of railroad or to take any other action necessary for the provision of adequate, efficient, and safe facilities for the performance of such carrier's obligations under this chapter.
-No authorization shall be made unless the Commission finds that the expense thereof will not impair the ability of such carrier to perform its obligations to the public. - (d) Carriers by railroad subject to this chapter may, notwithstanding this paragraph and section 5 of this Appendix, and without the approval of the Commission, enter into contracts, agreements, or other arrangements for the point [joint] ownership or joint use of spur, industrial, team, switching, or side tracks.
-The authority granted to the Commission under this paragraph shall not extend to the construction, acquisition, or operation of spur, industrial, team, switching, or side tracks if such tracks are located or intended to be located entirely within one State, and shall not apply to any street, suburban, or interurban electric railway which is not operated as part of a general system of rail transportation: - (e) Any construction or operation which is contrary to any provision of this paragraph, of any regulations promulgated under this paragraph, or of any terms and conditions of an applicable certificate, may be enjoined by an appropriate district court of the United States in a civil action commenced and maintained by the United States, the Commission, or the attorney general or the transportation regulatory body of an affected State or area.
-Such a court may impose a civil penalty of not to exceed \$5,000 on each person who knowingly authorizes, consents to, or permits any violation of this paragraph or of the conditions of a certificate issued under this paragraph.
+(ii) issue such a certificate with modifications (iii) issue such a certificate with modifications (iii) issue and conditions (iii) is a condition (iii) is (ii) issue such a conditional to such terms and conditional in subject to such terms and conditional subject to such terest; or

+(iii) refuse to issue such a certificate.

+(iii) reture to upon its own initiative, the (c) Upon period.
+Commission may authorize any carrier by railroad commission may authors to extend any of its lines of subject to this chapter to extend any of its lines of subject to this chapter to extend any other action necessary for the subject to this the any other action necessary for the railroad or to take any other action necessary for the railroad or to take and efficient, and safe facilities for the provision of adequate, efficient, and safe facilities for the performance of such carrier's obligations under this chapter.
+No authorization shall be made under this chapter.
+No authorization shall be made under this chapter.
+No much that the expense thereof the not impair the ability of such carrier to perform its

+(d) Carriers by railroad subject to this chapter may notwithstanding this paragraph and section 3 of the Appendix, and without the approval of the Commis sion, enter into contracts, agreements, or other to rangements for the point [joint] ownership or joint use of spur, industrial, team, switching, or side trick The authority granted to the Commission under the paragraph shall not extend to the construction, actual sition, or operation of spur, industrial, team, switch ing, or side tracks if such tracks are located or intend. ed to be located entirely within one State, and shall not apply to any street, suburban, or interurban ties tric railway which is not operated as part of a seven system of rail transportation.

+(e) Any construction or operation which is contrary to any provision of this paragraph, of any regulation promulgated under this paragraph, or of any terms and conditions of an applicable certificate, may be a joined by an appropriate district court of the United States in a civil action commenced and maintained by the United States, the Commission, or the attoms general or the transportation regulatory body of an affected State or area.
+Such a court may impose a dvi penalty of not to exceed \$5,000 on each person who knowingly authorizes, consents to, or permits any rislation of this paragraph or of the conditions of a catificate issued under this paragraph.